sxp189/AppliedDSCapstone/README.md

-# DSCapstoneTestRepo
+# Applied Data Science Capstone Project
-## Applied Data Science Capstone > Module 1 > Github exercise
+## Project Description
-It's a markdown file in this repository.
+This repository is a collection of .ipynb that I've completed from each module of the IBM's Applied Data Science Capstone course on coursera.org.